AUTOMATE

 Variables & Facts

-Variables, facts, registered variables, and magic variables.
+Variables, facts, and registered variables.

 Intermediate